valeIT/valeIT.github.io/support/index.md

 From here you can submit a ticket or explore our [Knowledge Base](https://valentinourbano.freshdesk.com/support/solutions).

+Note: If your problem regards the website I'd prefer if you would consider instead to [open an Issue](https://github.com/valeIT/valeIT.github.io/issues) or [submit a pull request](https://github.com/valeIT/valeIT.github.io/pulls) on Github directly.
+If that's not possible feel free to open a ticket about it =)

 <script type="text/javascript" src="https://s3.amazonaws.com/assets.freshdesk.com/widget/freshwidget.js"></script>
 <style type="text/css" media="screen, projection">
 	@import url(https://s3.amazonaws.com/assets.freshdesk.com/widget/freshwidget.css);